-Between 1855 and 1890 Castle Clinton was the immigration station of the state of New York, that is likely to be the boat station you will head for on your tour.
-You will go through detailed security then take a boat to Liberty Island then across to Ellis Island as seen on the film.
+Between 1855 and 1890 Castle Clinton was the immigration station of the state of New York, which is likely to be the boat station you will head for on your tour.
+You will go through detailed security then take a boat to Liberty Island then across to Ellis Island as seen in the film.
 Don’t underestimate the time needed for the two islands.
 Ellis island alone, should you wish to tour it and the museum can easily take an hour.
 Liberty Island, a separate page and film, is also at least an hour and if you want to go up the statue, a lot longer, but you must buy tickets to the top before you travel (see Liberty page).
-The basic boat travel ticket (not going up Liberty) to both islands including audio guides was part of our Big Bus Adventure.
+The basic boat travel ticket (not going up Liberty) to both islands including audio guides as part of our Big Bus Adventure.

 This is a place that stories of joy as well as horror stories originate, as families come in and are interrogated and tested, legally and medically with approximately 31 questions.
 About 20% were sent for stronger vetting and about 2% failed entry and were sent home often splitting families.
-The record of people arriving in steam ships in a day to Ellis Island in the early 1900’s was 11,747 that was on April 17th, 1907.
+The record of people arriving in steamships in a day to Ellis Island in the early 1900s was 11,747 that was on April 17th, 1907.

-If you are on a New England Cruise we have many films that might help you plan, or excite you about your forthcoming trip, or if you are undecided they might just sway you to this route.
-They include, Boston Cheers, Boston Harbour Walk, Boston Clough House, Boston Quincy Market and Freedom Trail, New York Statue of Liberty and Island trip, NY Ellis Island, NY Empire State Building by Night, NY Big Bus Blue Route, NY Big Bus Purple Route, NY Big Bus Red Route, Baltimore Guide, Charleston Guide and Bermuda.
+If you are on a New England Cruise we have many films that might help you plan or excite you about your forthcoming trip, or if you are undecided they might just sway you to this route.
+They include Boston Cheers, Boston Harbour Walk, Boston Clough House, Boston Quincy Market and Freedom Trail, New York Statue of Liberty and Island trip, NY Ellis Island, NY Empire State Building by Night, NY Big Bus Blue Route, NY Big Bus Purple Route, NY Big Bus Red Route, Baltimore Guide, Charleston Guide and Bermuda.

 BUY YOUR BIG BUS TICKET HERE, THE QR CODE CAN THEN BE USED TO PRINT OUT YOUR TICKET BY ANY OPERATIVE NO QUEUE, NO GOING TO AN OFFICE – TICKET AT BEST PRICE WITH NO HASSLE If you book the Big Bus with us before 31st Dec 2017 Doris Visits has a code that works with our link, that gives you 12% off.
 BIGBUSTOURS12 Click the advert then use the code.